Tips for Gorilla Trekking - how to have the best gorilla trek

 - Prepare for the possibility of rain at any time of year.

-- Wear long sleeves and slacks and bring glove to protect against thistles nettles and thorns.
+- Wear long sleeves and slacks and bring gloves to protect against thistles nettles and thorns.

 - Expect you might have a long hike.
 Be in the best physical shape you can be.

 - Understand your camera well, Cameras with built-in video are very good.
-Telephoto ability helps.
+The telephoto ability helps.

 - Consider traveling with a companion or friend with whom you will share the lifelong memory of the encounter.

 - Listen to the advice of your guide.
 Trust that he or she really wants you to get great photos and have the best possible experience.

 It’s important to know what you’re getting into before setting out on a gorilla trek.
 The hike through the forest is challenging and tough-going (your guides will often have to machete a path through the ferns that clog the undergrowth), but it’s within reach for anyone with a reasonable level of fitness.
 You will get muddy though.
 And sweaty.
 Beneath the forest canopy, the humidity is very high, and it’s a good idea to bring a canteen of freshwater to hydrate as you go.

 If you are particularly concerned about the terrain, consider hiring a local porter.
 The porters will carry your bag, and help to you navigate some of the steeper, or trickier sections of the trek.
 In fact, hiring a porter on a gorilla trek is a common practice by travelers of all ages and abilities.
 Not only does it make the trek easier for you, but you’re also providing a valuable source of employment for locals.
 The minimum cost of hiring a porter on a gorilla trek is $20USD,